For more information on the Command Training Center, call: 602-534-2373.

 Command vehicle: The arriving command vehicle is actually the front two-thirds of a surplus Chevy Suburban, which includes everything found in a real battalion vehicle.
 A large screen sits in front of the vehicle to display elements of the simulation.
 The results of the tasks being performed by the sectors at the individual kiosks are displayed for the incident commander.
 Every attempt is made to make these simulations as realistic as possible.

-Command van: A full scale mock-up was created of the department's Command Van 1, which is dispatched on all first alarms and greater.
+Command Response Vehicle: A full scale mock-up was created of the department's Command Response Vehicle, which is dispatched on all first alarms and greater.
 The mock-up contains computers, radios and TVs — everything that's found on the original.
-When an incident is escalated, the van houses the IC, support officer and senior adviser, along with any other command staff positions that may be required.
+When an incident is escalated, the CRV houses the Incident Commander, Support Officer and a Senior Adviser, along with any other command staff positions that may be required.
 A large screen is just outside the side windows to provide the IC a realistic view of the action.

 Control room: This hub for the various sections being tasked is operated by captains who are trained in the equipment's operations and have related field experience.
-The control room provides all the images to all kiosks and command vehicle props using Fire Studio 3.0 Digital Combustion.
+The control room provides all the images to all kiosks and command vehicle props.
 The sequence of images is determined by storyboards that account for potential actions of participating officers.

 Simulation development: The creation of a simulation is quite a challenge in itself.
 After determining the type of simulation to be developed, the team of trainers scouts for a location to base the simulation on and shoots dozens of digital pictures to be used for as many as ten sectors and command sequences.
-They develop a storyboard, which is used to guide the control room facilitators through the simulations and then build the simulation in Fire Studio software.
-Each simulation can take between 30 and 60 hours to create.
+They develop a storyboard, which is used to guide the control room facilitators through the simulations and then build the simulation.

-A simulation lasts from 15 to 20 minutes with eight to ten people participating in an incident.
+A simulation lasts from 25 to 45 minutes with eight to ten people participating in an incident.
 Participants playing the roles of responding companies stage via radio in the classroom, and then take their assignment at the kiosks.
 As the incident escalates and the Incident Commander begins to sectorize, additional officers assume the command responsibilities for each sector on the incident ground.
-If the goal is to take the incident to the next level, the Incident Commander moves from the battalion chief's vehicle to the command van, and the command team continues to grow with the incident.
+If the goal is to take the incident to the next level, the Incident Commander moves from the battalion chief's vehicle to the CRV, and the command team continues to grow with the incident.

-During the simulation, it's possible that instructors will role-play victims, media representatives or others to try to distract the commanders, as in real life.
+During the simulation, it's possible that instructors will role-play as victims, or as media representatives, to try to distract the commanders, as in real life.
 After the incident is complete, the participants reconvene in the classroom to dissect the incident.